 - Manipulate objects with fingers.
 For example, use a keyboard and telephone receiver.

 - Move about and exert some physical dexterity.

 FACTOR IX: WORK ENVIRONMENT

-- Work environment involves normal everyday hazards or discomforts typical of offices;
+- Work environment involves normal everyday hazards or discomforts typical of offices, meeting and training rooms;

 - Comfortable levels of temperature, ventilation, lighting and sound are inherent in the work environment;